 The goal of supply chain planning is to improve forecast accuracy and optimize inventory costs throughout the supply distribution network.
 Without proper planning, there is a chance of overstocking leading to high inventory costs or understocking leading to stock out situations causing revenue loss.

 When a company produces more than the demand, the stock sits unsold in the inventory.
-This increases the inventory holding cost, later leading to waste and obsolescence costs.
+Therefore, this increases the inventory holding cost, later leading to waste and obsolescence costs.
 When a company produces less than the customer demand, there is a revenue loss and in today’s competitive business environment this might also lead to future revenue losses.

 - Introduction of new technology